Priceless Paintings

 What

-are "priceless paintings," and can priceless paintings actually be
+are "priceless" paintings, and can such paintings be

 bought?

-Priceless paintings are simply very valuable paintings.
-While there are some
+Priceless paintings are simply extremely valuable paintings.
+While some of

-so-called priceless paintings can be bought if enough money is offered to
+"priceless" paintings in private hands can be bought if enough money is

 Portrait of Dr.